CodeGlo/evaluation-odin/README.md

 ## Datasets
 The datasets directory contains the test data and evaluation results in a compressed tar.gz archive.
 This includes files/knowledge base on which these metrics are generated.

+Please let contact rohit.jindal@getodin.ai if you require the dataset

 ## QnA
 The QnA directory contains the